How Often Should You Get New Pillows if You Have Allergies?

 You don’t want to open yourself up to dust mites, so why ignore the potentially significant allergy threat that is right there under your nose?
 You can wash pillows in hot water to kill dust mites and there are allergy covers that you can use to encase pillows, mattresses and box springs to provide a barrier between you and the mites.

 All of this can help to extend the life of your pillow but none of it represents a permanent solution to the problem.
 How often should you get new pillows?
 The answer depends on how important your health really is to you.
-If you want to avoid allergies, than replacing your pillow once a year is by far your best answer.
+If you want to avoid allergies, then replacing your pillow once a year is by far your best answer.

 No matter how comfortable your favorite pillow may be, it’s not more important than your health.
 Do the right thing for you and your family and make sure you replace all of your pillows regularly.
-This will help keep dust mites at bay and let everyone get a good night’s sleep knowing they are allergen free.
+This will help keep dust mites at bay and let everyone get a good night’s sleep knowing they are allergen-free.

 Wishing you the best of health